 - Stir in cooked quinoa, corn and roasted butternut squash.
 Stir to combine.

-- Pour in vinaigrette and stir to incorporate.
+- Pour over vinaigrette and stir to incorporate.
 You can add optional add-ins if you like.
 Enjoy!

-- Combine all ingredients in a small mason jar, cover and shake to combine.
+- Add all ingredients to a small jar, cover and shake to combine.
 Pour over salad and stir in.